Experiencing the Wisdom Mind:

 Offered at the Seminary of the Immaculate Conception, a non sectarian retreat center in Lloyd Harbor NY, filled with original Renaissance Art and surrounded by gardens and natural wonders.
-Go to ICSeminary.edu for more information about the retreat center.
+Go to ICSeminary.edu for more information about the retreat center itself.

 For ALL information please email drrichardschaub@gmail.com